FSipiano/newbieDictionary/README.md

 ```

 **Kernel** - Kernel is a piece of software running as a communicator between regular software and hardware, containing all the lower-level functions to talk to the hardware and providing an API for the software to modify the state of hardware interfaces securely.
 Example - The Linux Kernel

+**Library** - It is simply a collection of functions which can be added to your application and the functions called as necessary, just like any other functions in the application.
+More precisely any object, not only functions can be stored in a library, but the vast majority of libraries only contain functions.

 **Local/locally** - On your computer
 _“You can access it locally”_